-If you have a slow CMS like SquareSpace, WordPress, or Wix, your SEO game changes in May 2021
+If you have a slow CMS or Web Host, your SEO will suffer.

 Having a fast website has always been a good thing.